-STUDENT ORGANIZATIONS AT FRANKLIN UNIVERSITY SWITZERLAND
+STUDENT ORGANIZATIONS AT FRANKLIN UNIVERSITY

 Student organizations are an integral part of the student experience at Franklin University Switzerland.
 There are several active clubs on campus with a wide range of purposes and activities.
 Once formally recognized, a student organization can sponsor University events like guest speakers, concerts, or special programs and celebrations.
 Student organizations are expected to enrich the intellectual, cultural, and social life of the Franklin community through the development of interactive and engaging experiences.
-To be eligible for active club status, a series of requirements must be met each semester, which are outlined by the Office of Student Life and the SGA Club Manual.
-Although the list of recognized student organizations varies from year to year, recently active clubs include the Arab Club, Ski Club, Asian Cultural Association, Franklin Alpine Club, Sustainable Agriculture Club, PACE, Christian Fellowship, Latin American Club, Political Discourse Society, Franklin Business Society, Literary Society, Texas Club, and the Franklin Basketball Club.
+To be eligible for active club status, a series of requirements must be met each semester, which are outlined by the Office of Student Life and in the SGA Club Manual.
+Although the list of recognized student organizations varies from year to year, recently active clubs include the Arab Club, Ski Club, Asian Cultural Association, Franklin Alpine Club, Sustainable Agriculture Club, PACE, Latin American Club, Political Discourse Society, and Financial Technology Club

-Registered student organizations are eligible to request funds from the Student Government Association through an application process that entitles them to request SGA-allocated funds, access to meeting and program space on campus, and other privileges such as use of the Franklin logo (subject to approval by the Office of Marketing Communications).
+Registered student organizations are eligible to:

+- request funds from the Student Government Association through an application process established by SGA each year (upon completing the process of formally being recognized by SGA) - access to meeting and program space on campus - gain access to other privileges such as using the Franklin logo (subject to approval by the Head of Marketing.